-Advances in dentistry over the past several years have given individuals suffering from dental problems new opportunities to attain a healthy and beautiful smile.
-Orthodontists, well-known for correcting crooked teeth through the use of braces, appliances or Invisalign, can also treat a very common and troublesome dental issue which is Temporal Mandibular Joint disorder, or TMJ.
+Over the past several years, advances in dentistry have given individuals suffering from dental problems new opportunities to attain a healthy and beautiful smile.
+Orthodontists, well-known for correcting crooked teeth through braces, appliances, or Invisalign, can also treat a prevalent and troublesome dental issue, Temporal Mandibular Joint Disorder, or TMJ.

 What is the Definition of TMJ?

-TMJ is a disorder of the jaw joints which creates jaw and bite alignment malfunctions in individuals suffering from this dental disorder.
-The mandibular bone [lower jaw] is designed to slide and rotate to provide for range of motion when chewing and speaking.
+TMJ is a jaw joint disorder that creates jaw and bites alignment malfunctions in individuals suffering from this dental disorder.
+The mandibular bone [lower jaw] is designed to slide and rotate to provide a range of motion when chewing and speaking.
 The causes of TMJ can range from grinding of the teeth, clenching of the jaw, highly stressful lifestyle, as well as age-related wearing down of the jaw bone and joint.
-Other factors are hyper mobile ligaments, arthritic conditions and cranial sacral distortions.
+Other factors are hypermobile ligaments, arthritic conditions and cranial sacral distortions.

 What Are Symptoms of TMJ?

 Some physical symptoms of TMJ include extreme jaw pain and discomfort, headaches, facial pain, clicking of the jaw at the joints, limited jaw mobility, excessively worn out teeth, locking of the jaw, earaches, and ringing in the ears.
-Nerve pain and damage caused by the misalignment of the jaw may become permanent if left untreated.
-While most TMJ symptoms are merely mild to moderate in severity, certain symptoms such as the limiting of jaw mobility can create serious health problems such as the inability to chew food properly, which could lead to nutritional deficiencies.
+In addition, nerve pain and damage caused by the misalignment of the jaw may become permanent if left untreated.
+While most TMJ symptoms are merely mild to moderate in severity, certain symptoms such as limiting jaw mobility can create serious health problems such as the inability to chew food properly, which could lead to nutritional deficiencies.

-The efficient chewing of food helps to break down the vitamins, minerals, and proteins that are necessary for optimum nutrition.
+The efficient chewing of food helps break down the vitamins, minerals, and proteins necessary for optimum nutrition.
 TMJ may also create sleeping difficulties due to the substantial amount of pain in the jaw.
 Symptoms seem to worsen at night due to the inability of the muscles and joints to relax.
-Misalignment of the jaw may also complicate other sleep issues such as individuals suffering from sleep apnea.
+Misalignment of the jaw may also complicate other sleep issues, such as individuals suffering from sleep apnea.

 Treatment Options Through Orthodontics

 There are several treatment options available through orthodontics for TMJ.
-Treatment will depend upon many individual factors such as the overall health of the patient, medical history, tolerance of medications and mouth appliances, and the extent of the disorder.
-Some of the more common treatments of TMJ include resting the joints of the jaw, stress management techniques to reduce clenching of the jaw, pain medications, mouth exercises, heat and cold compresses, and orthopaedic appliances such as mouth guards to reduce the effects of tooth grinding.
+Treatment will depend upon many individual factors such as the patient’s overall health, medical history, tolerance of medications and mouth appliances, and the extent of the disorder.
+Some of the more common TMJ treatments include resting the joints of the jaw, stress management techniques to reduce clenching of the jaw, pain medications, mouth exercises, heat and cold compresses, and orthopaedic appliances such as mouth guards to reduce the effects of tooth grinding.
 Once pain relief is achieved, orthodontic treatment can follow to help with long-term stability and function.
 Our Orthodontist Dr Belur focuses primarily on splint therapy initially as the preferred method of conservative treatment.
-That is, we can provide oral Aqualiser TMD splint, that unload the jaw joints thereby relieving the pain associated with overly compressed TM joints.
+That is, we can provide an oral Aqualiser TMD splint that unloads the jaw joints, thereby relieving the pain associated with overly compressed TM joints.
 We have found this treatment method to be very effective even in patients who have had TMJ splints made by other dentists without achieving relief.
-Once the pain relief is attained than orthodontic/ multi disciplinary treatment plan could be undertaken to mimic the bite with a view to correcting the same, which may have contributed towards the TMJ symptoms.
+Once the pain relief is attained, an orthodontic/ multidisciplinary treatment plan could be undertaken to mimic the bite to correct the same, contributing to the TMJ symptoms.

-For anyone suffering from the debilitating pain and discomfort of TMJ, come see us!
+For anyone suffering from the debilitating pain and discomfort of TMJ, see us!